Extreme cold warning: United States

 In a partner webinar on October 30, 2018, the National Weather Service announced that based on survey feedback, the Extreme Cold Warning and the Wind Chill Warning will be consolidated into the Extreme Cold Warning, meaning that this product would once again be issued on a regular basis.
 This change was hinted to take effect sometime in 2021, accounting for NWS software upgrades.
+This was confirmed at the AMS 2024 meeting in January 2024.